 How do I plan my estate?

-In your will and estate planning consultation, we will ask you a variety of questions to help ascertain what documents you require and how those documents should be drafted to represent your last wishes.
+In your will and estate planning consultation, we will ask you a variety of questions to help ascertain what documents you require and how those documents should be drafted to represent and give effect to your last wishes.

 Questions you should consider when you see your estate planning lawyer

 - Whom do I want to look after my estate?

 - Whom do I want to gift my assets?

 - Any conditions attached to my gift?

 - Do I have any specific gifts to give?

 Questions you should consider when you’re injured or otherwise unable to handle your personal affairs